Products aren’t sold off the shelves because they’re amazing and revolutionary.

 There are four types of research to consider;

-2. Qualitative research: this type of research is detail-driven and subjective, and it’s often based on opinions and not facts.
+This type of research is detail-driven and subjective, and it’s often based on opinions and not facts.
 It usually involves open-ended questions that allow the respondent to explain their thoughts.
 Here, you could conduct jobs-to-be-done interviews, send out open-ended questionnaires, etc.

-3. Primary research involves interacting directly with your audience and getting details and facts from them.
+This involves interacting directly with your audience and getting details and facts from them.
 For instance, setting up a customer survey on your website or sending it via email is a way of conducting primary research with your audience.

-4. Secondary research: here, the research has been done by someone else, like an organization, and it’s available online.
+The research has been done by someone else, like an organization, and it’s available online.
 In this instance, you might need to purchase it, or it could be available for free.

 You’ll notice that these customer research techniques overlap and are essential in getting valuable insight before developing a product.

-Professional tip: something else you can do during the product stage of the 4Ps is to study what’s available on the market so you can see the products your target audience is used to and features they’ll like to see, and you develop them in your product.
+Professional tip: something else you can do during the product stage of the 4Ps is to study what’s available on the market so you can see the products your target audience is used to and features they’d like to see, and you develop them in your product.

 This helps with product differentiation and a unique selling proposition.